arjrst/koreatech-technical-archive/2024-Sophomore-Projects/4-DOF-Embedded-Robot-Arm/README.md

 ***

-### Engineering Challenges: Power & Hardware Reliability
+### Engineering Challenges: Current & Voltage Distribution
 During extended load testing, the system experienced severe servo jitter and torque loss.
-I diagnosed this as a power regulation issue, where the simultaneous current draw of four motors caused unstable voltage dips from the standard battery pack.
-To ensure system reliability during the final payload-transport evaluation, I bypassed the unstable power source and re-routed the power distribution to a regulated DC bench supply.
-This stabilized the logic levels and instantly eliminated the hardware jitter, reinforcing the critical relationship between firmware execution and physical power constraints.
+I diagnosed this as a current and voltage distribution issue.
+The simultaneous current draw of four servo motors caused unstable voltage drops across the circuit, which the standard battery pack could not reliably support.
+To ensure system reliability during the final payload-transport evaluation, I bypassed the unstable battery source and re-routed the power distribution to a regulated DC bench supply.
+This provided a stable current flow and proper voltage regulation, instantly eliminating the hardware jitter and reinforcing the critical relationship between firmware execution and physical power constraints.

 ***